 Permission Errors: Permission errors occur when you try to perform an action without super-user capabilities.
 If you notice permission errors, use the sudo command (“super-user do”) to open up permissions on the directories involved.

 Path Errors: Some paths in the development.ini file terminate in a slash character ( / ) and some do not; the presence or absence of a slash character can impede an installation.
 Compare your development.ini file with the entries listed in Appendix A of this document to make sure your development.ini file has slash characters in the right places.
+See Appendix A for more information on the development.ini file.

 After evaluating the output of the installation script and fixing any errors you find, re-run the installation script.